 - Inexpensive Volt/Amp meter

-- Spare master links to repair teh chain
+- Spare master links to repair the chain

-There are no need to tag along an entire sets of open combination spanners or Torx, Allen keys or a socket set, choose carefully what you would need and tools you can leave at home.
+There are no need to tag along with an entire set of open combination spanners or Torx, Allen keys or a socket set, choose carefully what you would need and tools you can leave at home.

 For Fuel Injection motorcycles this company ww.fuelperformance.co.za sells a fuel pump with a Lifetime Warranty.
 Most of the times on FI bikes the pump will be the part that leaves you stranded.
 They are small to carry and easy to replace.

 One of the most important products you can add that will save you countless troubles with water and dirt in the fuel is an intank fuel sock.
 Gugaltech Italy makes for a variety of motorcycles and 4×4’s, easy to clean and a huge benefit not having to struggle cleaning carbs or FI on a trip.